 Unfortunately, they don’t have AC (except for new buses,) so in summer when the weather is baking hot, taking public transportation turns into a challenge.

 Very similar to big cities, just without a metro.
 Trolleybuses, marshrutka taxis, and cabs are your best bet.
 Marshrutka buses, by the way, are public share taxis that operate in each city and cover different routes and distances.
 Usually, they have a list of stops written on a side but since it’s all in Ukrainian, it won’t make a difference for you anyway.

 I suggest either using google map for public transportation or asking one of the locals who are at the stop too.
-Google maps are not very accurate in regards to public transportation and don’t show all buses, so I would ask a local at the stop what number of marshrutka or bus you have to take to get to your destination.
+Google maps are not very accurate in regards to public transportation in Ukraine and don’t show all buses, so I would ask a local at the stop what number of marshrutka or bus you have to take to get to your destination.
 Just ask a younger person.
 Older people usually don’t speak any English.

 If taking public transport is not your thing, Taxi838, Bolt, and Uber are your best friends.
 Although, not every city has the same taxi service.

 6. Traveling Between the Cities

 Trains, trains, and more trains!
 Express trains or as they are called InterCity trains are usually the fastest and can cover the distance two times faster than the regular ones.
 Also, they are the only ones that have AC.